The Neighbors: Income

 The second most important occupational group in this neighborhood is

-executive, management, and professional occupations, with 24.0% of the residents employed.
+manufacturing and laborer occupations, with 27.8% of the residents employed.

 The Neighbors: Ethnicity / Ancestry